Edgecension/Conducting-A-Security-Audit/README.md

-# Conducting A Security Audit
+# Conducting a Security Audit

 ## Objective
 [Brief Objective - Remove this afterwards]